Python

 Fix error 'command not found: python'

-If you've considered whether you are running a Python program or developing a Python project, you can now fix the error zsh: command not found: python.
-If you just need to run a Python program, follow the guide Install Pipx and Python will be installed for you.
-If you are developing a Python project and writing code, the solution will depend on whether Python is installed, where it is installed, and whether the Mac $PATH is set correctly.
+If you're clear about why you are trying to run Python, either running a Python stand-alone application or coding in Python, you can now fix the error zsh: command not found: python.
+The solution will depend on whether Python is installed, where it is installed, and whether the Mac $PATH is set correctly.

 Possible reasons for this error: